 Tangy Curry Chicken Salad

-- 1/2 cup of sliced green onions (scallions)
+- 1/2 cup green onions trimmed and sliced

 - Combine and blend all the wet ingredients and then blend in the spices and salt.

 - Add the chicken, and apples, (add the almonds once it is ready to serve) blend and refrigerate until ready to serve.
 This has lasted up to a week in my refrigerator - I live on the edge though.